tankolhe/My-kingdom/README.md

 This is my first repo, created on 29.5.24
 While cloning if you face issue then unset the proxy : git config --global --unset http.proxy
 hello: changing in visual studio code

+Okay so wanna see how different branches function.